theprince29/Music_Player_App-/README.md

-# Music Player - Recommend Muisc based on Facial Mood Detection
+# Music Player - Recommend Music based on Facial Mood Detection
 This project is a Music Web App designed to provide a seamless and enjoyable music listening experience.

 ## Project Acritecture